 If you're considering visiting Ios from Athens, this guide will show you exactly how to get to Ios, and you'll also pick up some essential travel tips to make your trip easier.

 How to get from Athens to Ios Island

-To make life simpler, check ferry schedules, and book ferry tickets online, visit: Ferryhopper.
+For the latest Ios ferry schedules, and to book ferry tickets online, visit: Ferryhopper.

 The schedules and ferry companies making the Athens to Ios crossing change from year to year and season to season.

 Recently, ferries on the Piraeus Ios route are operated by Zante Ferries, SeaJets and Blue Star Ferries.
 The Blue Star Ferry company also runs the lone, sometimes weekly, crossing from Lavrio to Ios.